allan-tulane/sp24-recitation-01-benfrankstein/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

+- The worst case for linear search and binary search is when they are not present, causing it to run its full crouse without ever finding the value.
+- If the value is in the list then its at the end of the lish of linear search and at a left most or right most node for binary search.
+This means it has to reaverse the max depth for both ways.

 **TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

+- The best case for a linear search is when the element is at the first spot in the list making the function only run once.
+The best case for a bianry search is when the element is in the middle making the function only run once by splitting down the middle.

 **TODO: your answer goes here**